Resolve conflicts in 10 steps

 If you are involved in a conflict, then the following procedure is recommended.
 Naturally, you can also apply this if you, as an intermediary, want or have to settle a dispute between colleagues or employees.

 Step 1: Are there any solutions?

-Before you even resolve a conflict, you should ask yourself: "Am I ready to end this dispute and possibly make concessions?"
-If it is clear to you in advance that only the other person is guilty and your behavior is faultless , then it has none Senseto start arbitration - you must have a certain willingness to compromise / change.
+Before you even resolve a conflict, you should ask yourself: "Am I ready to end this dispute and possibly make concessions for it?"
+If it is clear to you in advance that only the other person is to blame and your behavior is faultless, then it has none Senseto start arbitration - you must have a certain willingness to compromise / change.

-When it comes to a conflict in which you are not involved, but act as a third party (neutral arbitrator), ask yourself, "Am I the right person to resolve this dispute?"
-Personal, hierarchical, authoritarian or other reasons can argue that you better leave mediation to someone else.
+When it comes to a conflict in which you are not involved, but act as a third party (neutral arbitrator), ask yourself: "Am I the right person to solve this dispute?"
+Personal, hierarchical, authoritarian, or other reasons may suggest that you better leave the arbitration to someone else.

 Step 2: Analyze the history

 First, consider how there could be any dispute at all.
 Try to remember what happened in the past.
 As a neutral conciliator, you should know how the conflict has come about who is involved and what has happened.

 However, do not ask (yet) those directly affected, but only the environment.
 Do not interprete the information received, but keep in mind that the information may be deliberately or unconsciously wrong - so do not take everything at face value.